-- 3-4 medium tomatoes ripe, finely chopped (room temperature),
+- 4 medium tomatoes in season, very ripe, about 2 cups chopped (room temperature),

 - 1 clove garlic whole

-- 1 tablespoon each grated Parmigiano Reggiano Parmesan and Pecorino Romano cheese
+- 1 tablespoon Parmigiano Reggiano cheese or Pecorino Romano cheese finely grated

-- In a medium sized bowl, combine oil, vinegar, basil, oregano, salt and pepper.
+- In a medium sized bowl, whisk together oil, vinegar, chopped fresh basil, oregano, salt and pepper.

-- Add the chopped tomatoes and toss gently together.
+- Add the chopped tomatoes, including the seeds, and toss gently together.

-- Remove from oven or BBQ and immediately rub one side of toasted bread with garlic.
+- Immediately rub one side of toasted bread lightly with a garlic clove.